Laser4DIY/TEC-Controller/README.md

 ![TEC Controller board](/Hardware/finalboard.jpg?raw=true)

-This is the repository for the TEC (Thermo Electrical Cooling) controller used in the [Laser4DIY project](http://www.laser4diy.org/).
+This is the repository for the TEC (ThermoElectric Cooling) controller used in the [Laser4DIY project](http://www.laser4diy.org/).

 ## Specs